| | | Process Improvement:

 water, a controlled amount of boiler blow down water, some demin plant waste waters, and other streams,

 may be used as cooling system make-up water, reducing raw water demand and wastewater production.
+Cooling water flow mal-distribution is a common problem at industrial

 facilities.
 Numerous heat exchangers and piping networks typically